 For this delicious Coffee Toffee flavor, I add some medium ground coffee beans to my favorite vanilla ice cream base and let it steep for 10 minutes until it takes on a rich coffee flavor.
 I then use a fine mesh strainer to strain out the grounds before I add the eggs.
 You can steep the mixture for longer than ten minutes if you’d like a stronger coffee flavor, or steep it less for a milder flavor, you be the judge.
-I added about 1 1/4 cups of chopped Heath Bars during the last minute of mixing and stored the ice cream in a container in the freezer for about 4-5 hours before we dove in!
+I added about 1 1/4 cups of chopped Heath Bars during the last minute of mixing and stored the ice cream in a container in the freezer for at least 6 hours before we dove in!
 The wait was tough….but it was oh so worth it!
 Enjoy!

 - 3 cups half and half

 - 1 cup heavy cream

 - 1/4 cup medium ground coffee

 - 8 egg yolks

 - 1 1/4 cups Heath Bars chopped